Quick Start Guide

 - Customize a View: Learn about view customization

-- Create a Harvester: Build your first data harvester
+- Create a Connector: Build your first data connector

 - Deploy: Learn about deployment options